eclipse-iceoryx/iceoryx/iceoryx_integrationtest/Readme.md

 colcon test-result --all --verbose
 ```

-With colcon all tests in the systemtest package are executed.
+With colcon all tests in the iceoryx_integrationtest package are executed.
 In particular cases you want to execute only
 one test file.
 This can be done the following way:
 ```bash
 source install/setup.bash # your install directory created by colcon